Lattice homology and Seiberg-Witten Floer spectra: Introduction

 \begin{theorem} Let $Y_\Gamma$ be an almost-rational plumbed homology sphere and $\s$ be a $\spinc$-structure on $Y_\Gamma$.
 Then we have an $S^1$-equivariant homotopy equivalence

 \end{theorem}

 Since the lattice homology $\Hla(\Gamma, [k])$ is combinatorial, this provides a combinatorial calculation of $\SWF(Y_\Gamma, \s)$.
 Note that our construction of $\Hty(\Gamma, [k])$ factors through $\Hla(\Gamma, [k])$.
-Rather disappointingly, this indicates that (for such 3-manifolds) the Seiberg-Witten-Floer spectrum of $(Y_\Gamma, \s)$ is determined by its Floer homology; see Remark~\ref{rem:2.1}.
+Rather disappointingly, this indicates that (for such 3-manifolds) the Seiberg-Witten Floer spectrum of $(Y_\Gamma, \s)$ is determined by its Floer homology; see Remark~\ref{rem:2.1}.

 In the case that $[k]$ represents a self-conjugate $\spinc$-structure, it is also possible to upgrade $\Hty(\Gamma, [k])$ to a $\Pin(2)$-spectrum.
 The proof of Theorem \ref{thm:1.1} extends in a somewhat delicate way to show: